Financial Help for People With Disabilities

 • Housing Grants: Money for housing needs.

 • Veterans Insurance: Life insurance for those given a VA rating for a service-connected disability.
-Totally disabled vets are eligible for free premiums and can buy additional insurance.
+Totally veterans with disabilities are eligible for free premiums and can buy additional insurance.

-• Mortgage Life Insurance: Protects disabled veterans who have been approved for a VA Specially Adapted Housing (SAH) Grant
+• Mortgage Life Insurance: Protects veterans with disabilities who have been approved for a VA Specially Adapted Housing (SAH) Grant

 • Job Training: Training to help gain employment.